 To ensure that the library is inviting as a place for research and study for all users, the Library expects that patrons behave in a respectful manner.
 Please refrain from the following activities:

 - Removing library materials or property without checking them out or without authorization.

 - Misusing or tampering with computing or media equipment or Internet connections or Internet resources.
-See the Policy on the Use of Computers and Data Communications and the Library’s Internet Access Policy.
+See the University Policy on the Use of Computers and Data Communications and the Library’s Internet Access Policy.

-- Using a cell phone in area designated as a quiet study area.
+- Using a cell phone in areas designated as a quiet study area.
 See: Cell Phone Use Policy

 - Violating the Food & Drink Policy